-The athlete will then hook his/her wrist (right or left) around the middle of the stick, then use the other hand to grip the forearm with their thumb wrapped around the below the wrist of the hooked arm.
-Regripping after the start is not allowed.
+The athlete will then hook his/her wrist (right or left) around the middle of the stick, then use the other hand to grip the forearm of the hooked arm.
+Athletes may sit facing forward or backward.

 The athlete's wrist must remain free from obstruction; his/her face or free hand cannot touch the stick or be used as added support to the carrying hand.